 Francois Martinet had a passion for birds.
 Not only was he a naturalist but he was an excellent engraver.
 So from 1770-1783 he hired of an enormous staff of 70 people, that worked an astounding 13 years to create the most magnificent work on Ornithology ever produced by the French.
 It was an encyclopedic compilation of every known bird, from the most remote places in the World to birds found on the European continent.

-Contact us with any specific requests about tropical birds by Francois Nicolas Martinet at 413-145-4197 or email us at Anne@AnneHallAntiquePrints.com
+See Parrots, See Orchids, See Buy Now Parrots Contact us with your interests about tropical birds by Francois Nicolas Martinet at 413-145-4197 or email us at Anne@AnneHallAntiquePrints.com

 Generally an encyclopedic study like this was funded by Royalty, Clergy and Medical Doctors, etc. Expeditions with naturalists aboard military ships, collected specimens drew illustrations making pertinent notations were taken in the field.
 Once all of the information was gathered an author wrote the book.
 In this case Francois Martinet with George LeClerc Buffon, Compte de Buffon.